-A career milestone of nonetheless minor artistic significance, 86-year-old Kon Ichikawa’s 75th film is a sentimental comedy-drama that should please his older admirers -- and those nostalgic for the unhurried, morally upright tenor of classic Nippon screen exports.
+A career milestone of nonetheless minor artistic significance, 86-year-old Kon Ichikawa’s 75th film is a sentimental comedy-drama that should please his older admirers — and those nostalgic for the unhurried, morally upright tenor of classic Nippon screen exports.
 Others are likely to be underwhelmed by “Big Mama,” whose mild humor barely ripples the placid surface of a mother-knows-best tale that might have served as well for Ethel Barrymore or Irene Dunne half a century ago.
 Respectable but bland item will be a fest-circuit staple this season, as well as a logical touchstone for Ichikawa retros; offshore commercial prospects are tepid.

 Keiko Kishi, whose own formidable career in postwar Japanese cinema includes leads in some of Ichikawa’s best work (“Her Brother,” “Koto,” the 1983 “Makioka Sisters”), is handed a rather too adoring showcase as Okatsu, a widow raising five children — several well into adulthood, but still thoroughly mama-dependent — in mid-18th century Edo.
 Her frugality attracts unflattering comment even amid tenement conditions and national tough times caused by famine.
 What Okatsu tells no one is that her apparent miserliness is in fact charitable self-deprivation, with pennies pinched so that a friend of the family can start his own business once he’s released from prison.
 (The crime: Stealing food for his starving baby.)